Skip to content

 If your contractor mix has changed or you have taken on new technical staff specifically for a software project, that is another trigger.
 Ask your accountant whether the work qualifies before you spend time documenting it.

 At Agency Founder Finance, we help agency founders navigate these questions every day.
-We are ICAEW qualified accountants who understand how agencies work.
+We work exclusively with agency founders who understand how agencies work.
 If you want to discuss whether your custom software project qualifies for R&D tax credits, get in touch.